The mission to save more than one endangered bird species has been enriched by last year’s successful breeding programmes at Pukaha Mount Bruce.

-In another success for the breeding programme, there were also over 10 pateke (brown teal) bred and hatched at the centre in the last breeding season.
+In another success for the breeding programme, over 10 pateke (brown teal) were bred and hatched at the centre in the last breeding season.

-Pukaha’s new free flight aviary that opened in May 2016 enabled the breeding pair of Whio that call it home, to lay eggs which were then artificially incubated and hand-reared.
+Pukaha new free flight aviary that opened in May 2016 enabled the breeding pair of whio that call it home to lay eggs which were then artificially incubated and hand-reared.
 Those ducks were sent to Turangi where they spent time in a purpose-built environment to prepare them for release to the wild.

 The second clutch of eggs is allowed to stay with the parents and be raised naturally.
 The theory is that by letting the parents raise them, the ducklings will be better parents when it is their time to breed.

 Laura Hutchinson - Marketing & Communications.